YounesBardach/blog-api/README.md

 ## Notes

+- The 401 entries you may see in the browser console for `GET /users/profile` when logged‑out are expected.
+They are a lightweight way to check session state.
+To remove the red console lines entirely, you can switch to a public `GET /api/session` endpoint that returns `{ authenticated: false }` with HTTP 200.
 - The backend uses CSRF protection and secure cookie practices; adjust `CORS_ORIGINS` and cookie flags for your deployment environment.
 - Node 20+ is required across the project to match dependency engines (e.g.,